EAA Aviation Museum

-The EAA Aviation Museum, formerly the EAA AirVenture Museum (or Air Adventure Museum), is a museum dedicated to the preservation and display of historic and experimental aircraft as well as antiques, classics, and warbirds.
-The museum is located in Oshkosh, Wisconsin, United States, adjacent to Wittman Regional Airport, home of the museum's sponsoring organization, the Experimental Aircraft Association (EAA), and the organization's EAA AirVenture Oshkosh event (the world's biggest fly-in and airshow) that takes place in late July/early August.
+The EAA Aviation Museum, formerly the EAA AirVenture Museum (or Air Adventure Museum), is an aircraft museum located in Oshkosh, Wisconsin, United States, adjacent to Wittman Regional Airport.
+It dedicated to the preservation and display of historic and experimental aircraft as well as antiques, classics, and warbirds.
+It is home of the museum's sponsoring organization, the Experimental Aircraft Association (EAA), as well as the EAA AirVenture Oshkosh, the world's biggest fly-in and airshow that takes place in late July.

-With over 200 aircraft, indoors and outdoors, and other exhibits and activities (including occasional aircraft rides nearby), the AirVenture Museum is a key tourist attraction in Oshkosh and is a center of activity throughout the AirVenture fly-in and airshow each summer.
+With over 200 aircraft, indoors and outdoors, and other exhibits and activities (including occasional aircraft rides nearby), the AirVenture Museum is a key tourist attraction in Oshkosk.
 The museum is open year-round with the exception of a few holidays.

 History

 EAA founder Paul Poberezny first proposed the EAA Air Museum and Education Center in August 1958.
 In the late 1970s, his son, EAA president Tom Poberezny, led the campaign to build the current updated EAA museum and headquarters, which was officially opened in 1983.

 The EAA library has been open to EAA members since 1985.

+The museum opened the 44,000 sqft Eagle Hangar in July 1989.

 The museum opened an Education Center in July 2022.
 The new building includes a Pilot Proficiency Center.